-For over 15 years, SFA (Oxford) has been unrivalled as a global commodity authority and PGM supply and demand specialist.
+For more than 15 years, SFA (Oxford) has been unrivalled as a global commodity authority on platinum-group metals and is a specialist on battery raw materials supply and demand.

 Augmented mine business planning